Ferratauris/hugo/content/en/linux/lpic-1/3-detecting-hardware.md

 This is called an abstraction layer.
 The kernel uses a service called dbuss to identify hardware.
 To see what hardware has been installed successfully, we can use a few shell commands.
 (You will also see people call it Bash or terminal commands.
 The shell runs  the terminal and we interact with the shell.
 Bash is just  a version of shell.
 I want you to get into the habit of calling it shell as Bash is just a version of shell.)

 ### dmesg

-One of the most common commands for trouble shooting you can come accross in a Linux server setting is the dmesg (display message/ driver message) command.
+One of the most common commands for troubleshooting you can come across in a Linux server setting is the dmesg (display message/ driver message) command.

 ```
 dmesg
 ```

+Let's break this down.
+dmesg (diagnostic messages)

 Use man (Manual) to see other ways dmesg can be used.

 ```
 man dmesg
 ```

-Below is a shoert TLDR
+Below is a short TLDR

   - Show kernel messages:
     dmesg

   - Show kernel error messages:
     dmesg --level err

   - Show kernel messages and keep reading new ones, similar to `tail -f` (available in kernels 3.5.0 and newer): dmesg -w

   - Show how much physical memory is available on this system: dmesg | grep -i memory

   - Show kernel messages 1 page at a time: dmesg | less

   - Show kernel messages with a timestamp (available in kernels 3.5.0 and newer): dmesg -T

   - Show kernel messages in human-readable form (available in kernels 3.5.0 and newer): dmesg -H

   - Colorize output (available in kernels 3.5.0 and newer): dmesg -L

 The function of dmesg is to print the kernel ring buffer.
 The dmesg command on it's own is not very useful. so what we can do is pipe dmesg into less.

-Thoug it might be interesting to slowly read all of the output for dmesg, it's rarily every useful.
+Though it might be interesting to slowly read all of the output for dmesg, it's rarily every useful.

 A better way would be to grep that output.
 More on this later.

 dmesg is commonly used to troubleshoot why a certain device is not working.
-Like you have a pci error or a ethernet error.
+Like you have a pci error or an ethernet error.

 ### lspci

-The first command that we are going to learn is lspci. this is used to list PCI (peripheral connect interface) devices.
+The first command that we are going to learn is lspci.
+This is used to list PCI (peripheral connect interface) devices.

 ```
 lspci
 ```

+Let's break this down.
+lspci (list pci devices).

 Use man (Manual) to see other ways lspci can be used.

 ```